ead3471/eng_converter_bot/README.md

 ## Engeneering units convertion bot
-The aim of a project is a provide handy util for conversion some measures, used in technology.
+The aim of a project is a provide handy util for conversion some engineering units, used in technology.\

 You can chat with bot [here](https://t.me/eng_unit_converter_bot)

 ### Supported conversions: